 COVID-19 treatments to receive EUAs include remdesivir and monoclonal antibodies.

 The developers had to show their vaccine candidate was more than 50% effective in preventing COVID-19, with no serious safety risks.
-According to reported data, both vaccines are more than 95% effective in preventing symptomatic COVID-19.
+According to reported data, the Moderna and Pfizer vaccines are about 95% effective in preventing symptomatic COVID-19.
 The J&J vaccine is about 70% effective against mild to moderate COVID-19 and even more effective against severe disease.

 The FDA also granted — and later revoked — an EUA for hydroxychloroquine.
 This occurred after further use showed its benefits did not outweigh its known and potential risks.